 Since assuming her role as a federal representative of our community, Julie has served on the Special Joint Committee on Physician-Assisted Dying, which tabled its final report in February 2016.
-Julie currently serves on the Heritage Committee, where she advocates for those working within Canada’s creative and cultural industries and who comprise an integral part of the vibrant Toronto-Danforth community.
+Julie currently is the Chair of Heritage Committee, where she advocates for those working within Canada’s creative and cultural industries and who comprise an integral part of the vibrant Toronto-Danforth community.
+Julie is a member of Public Safety Committee as well.
 A proponent of active transportation, Julie is also a founding member of the All-Party Bike Caucus and a proud advocate for active and public transportation funding.

 After launching the Danforth Hunger Squad for Second Harvest, Julie witnessed first-hand the effects of income inequality and how it impedes Canadians’ access to nutritious food.
 In Ottawa, as Chair of the Liberal Food Policy Caucus and a participant in the All-Party Anti-Poverty Caucus, Julie is working alongside her colleagues to tackle food insecurity and food-related issues.